A townhouse from 1900, entirely renovated,

 Description

-The house is located in the heights of a peaceful neighbourhood, only 300 metres from shops and the market square.
 Originally built in 1900 on a hillside, this four-storey dwelling was entirely restored in accordance with its original character and includes a garden level, ground floor, first floor and converted attic level.

 The first floor includes three bedrooms and a lavatory.
-Each have their own balcony and, thanks to the tall casement windows, receive abundant natural light.
+Each room has their own balcony and, thanks to the tall casement windows, abundant natural light.
 A bathroom with a shower and a wardrobe are adjacent to the main bedroom, while the two others share a large bathroom with lavatory, located on the upper half-level, which is also used by the large room in the attic space.
 The latter includes a vast open volume with an exposed beam ceiling, which could be divided up in order to create a fifth bedroom.

 Outside, the garden is split into two sections: one is located on the street level, while the other, situated below, was transformed into a parking area for vehicles.
 Extending on from the house along the sidewalk, a tall stone wall, which shelters the upper part of the garden from view, has a door that provides access from the street to a short paved path leading up to the house’s front steps.
 On one end of the wall, two stone pillars frame an inclined, commonhold drive, bordered on one side by an immense curtain of trees, which provides access to the house’s parking area as well as other private homes.